Sanglorian/orcus/Orcus Monsters - current.md

 > **HP:** 1
 > **Resist:**&nbsp;necrotic, poison 15
 >
-> †	**Mummy Touch** (standard, at-will) ● **Necrotic, Weapon**
+> ‡	**Mummy Touch** (standard, at-will) ● **Necrotic, Weapon**
 > +40 vs AC; 22 necrotic damage, and the target is subject to a secondary attack. *Secondary Attack:* +40 vs Fortitude; the target contracts mummy rot.
 > ↗	**Look of Horror** (standard, at-will) ● **Fear**
 > Ranged 10; +38 vs Will; The target is rattled until the end of their next turn.
 If the target is already rattled, they are dazed instead.
 > ∢	**Insect Plague** (standard, at-will) ● **Zone**
 > The mummy is removed from play.
-A near burst 1 area centered on where the mummy was becomes a zone of lightly obscured difficult terrain.
-Creatures that end their turn in the zone take 22 damage.
+A near burst 1 area centered on where the mummy was becomes a zone of lightly obscured difficult terrain until the end of the encounter.
+Creatures that end their turn in the zone take 22 poison damage.
 > **Soul Harvest**
 > If the abyssal mummy reduces a creature to 0 HP or below, it gains one ward.
 > **Protected by Death** (counter, at-will)